Backup Strategy for Data Protection: Safeguarding Data Against Loss and Disruption

 -

-Human error, like accidental deletion or overwriting of files.
+Human error, including accidental deletion or overwriting

 -

-Natural disasters that damage physical servers.
+Natural disasters damaging physical servers

 -

-Software corruption from failed updates or malware.
+Software corruption from faulty updates or malware

-2. The Core Principles of an Effective Backup Strategy
+Core Principles of an Effective Backup Strategy

 -